 -Uday Turaga

-We also host the ADI Forum, one of Houston’s distinguished industry conferences, to bring c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
-Learn more about the ADI Forum, which is chaired by Uday Turaga, Founder & CEO, ADI Analytics, at www.adi-forum.com.
+We also host the ADI Forum that brings c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
+Learn more about the ADI Forum https://www.adi-forum.com.

 Subscribe to our newsletter or contact us to learn more.